Georgia Layoffs — September 2005

 Largest Layoffs

-The largest notice was filed by Cooper-standard Automotive at its Griffin facility, reporting 347 affected workers.
+The single largest action involved Cooper-standard Automotive at its Griffin facility, reporting 347 affected workers.
 Renaissance Pineisle Resort & Golf Club followed with 251 workers.

 Trend & Outlook